makinacorpus/vms/README.rst

 Manual way
 ************
-- lasting Slash are importants with rsync
+- ending slashes are importants with rsync
 ::

   cd ~/makina/